yousefabuz17/GitHubDashboard/README.md

 - Explore your GitHub repositories, view statistics, and analyze visual graphs.

 # Current Status
 The GitHub Dashboard project is currently in the development stage.
 I have successfully implemented the backend functionality to retrieve data from the GitHub API and perform basic analytics.

-The frontend interface using Flask templates has been set up to showcase the fetched data.
+### Progress
+- [x] Retrieve data from GitHub API
+- [x] Perform basic analytics
+- [ ] Create user-friendly interface
+- [ ] Implement advanced analytics
+- [ ] Create GUI dashboard for data visualization
+- [ ] Add user customization options
+- [x] Add user authentication and authorization
+- [ ] Add support for notifications and alerts

 # Future Updates
 I have an exciting roadmap for future updates of GitHub Dashboard.
 Here are some planned enhancements: